arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/tutorials/getting-started-nano-connector-carrier/content.md

 ## What to Do Next?

-I'll add a snippet of the code to your section:

-## What to Do Next?

 ### Example Project: Teamometer

 The Teamometer demonstrates how different Modulino sensor modules can work together to solve a real-world problem.
 This project combines temperature sensing, LED visual feedback, button interaction and audio alerts to create a smart tea temperature monitor.
 It's a fun way to see how easily the Nano Connector Carrier can connect to different sensors and modules simultaneously, giving you visual cues, sounds and temperature readings in a straightforward project, even with different connectors.